-Bristol Myers Squibb and 2seventy bio Provide Update on U.S. FDA Review of sBLA for Abecma (idecabtagene vicleucel) in Earlier Lines of Therapy for Triple-Class Exposed Relapsed or Refractory Multiple Myeloma
+Bristol Myers Squibb and 2seventy bio Share Update on U.S. FDA Oncologic Drugs Advisory Committee Meeting for Abecma in Triple-Class Exposed Multiple Myeloma Based on KarMMa-3 Study

-November 20, 2023 11:59 AM EST
+February 5, 2024 11:59 AM EST

-PRINCETON, N.J. & CAMBRIDGE, Mass.--(BUSINESS WIRE)--Nov.
-20, 2023-- Bristol Myers Squibb (NYSE: BMY) and 2seventy bio.
-Inc. (Nasdaq: TSVT) today announced the U.S. Food and Drug Administration's (FDA) Oncologic Drugs Advisory Committee (ODAC) will meet to review data supporting the supplemental Biologics License Application (sBLA) for Abecma (idecabtagene vicleucel) for earlier lines of triple-class exposed relapsed or refractory multiple myeloma (RRMM) based on results from the pivotal Phase 3 KarMMa-3 study.
-The date of the ODAC meeting has not yet been confirmed by the FDA.
-The FDA also informed the companies that a decision on the application will not be made by the Prescription Drug User Fee Act (PDUFA) target action date of December 16, 2023.
+PRINCETON, N.J., & CAMBRIDGE, Mass.--(BUSINESS WIRE)--Feb.
+5, 2024-- Bristol Myers Squibb (NYSE: BMY) and 2seventy bio.
+Inc. (Nasdaq: TSVT) today announced that a notice was published in the Federal Register that the U.S. Food and Drug Administration (FDA) will convene a virtual meeting of the Oncologic Drugs Advisory Committee (ODAC) on March 15, 2024, to review data supporting the supplemental Biologics License Application (sBLA) for Abecma[®] (idecabtagene vicleucel) for triple-class exposed relapsed or refractory multiple myeloma based on results from the pivotal Phase 3 KarMMa-3 study.
+The companies anticipate that the ODAC will review data related to the secondary endpoint of overall survival (OS) from the study.